kristianmandrup/ember-config/README.md

 ### Getting To Know Yeoman

-If you'd like to get to know Yeoman better: [Getting Started Guide](https://github.com/yeoman/yeoman/wiki/Getting-Started).
+For more on Yeoman: [Getting Started Guide](https://github.com/yeoman/yeoman/wiki/Getting-Started).

 ## Usage guide